radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

   +   ``st1`` and ``sc1``: 125 - 16,384 GiB
   +   ``standard``: 1 - 1024 GiB
 * **VolumeType**: string: The volume type.
 For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*.

-## Ebs
-### Properties
-* **DeleteOnTermination**: bool: Indicates whether the EBS volume is deleted on instance termination.
-* **Encrypted**: bool: Indicates whether the volume should be encrypted.
-* **Iops**: int: The number of I/O operations per second (IOPS).
-For gp3, io1, and io2 volumes, this represents the number of IOPS that are provisioned for the volume.
-For gp2 volumes, this represents the baseline performance of the volume and the rate at which the volume accumulates I/O credits for bursting.
-* **KmsKeyId**: string: The identifier of the AWS Key Management Service (AWS KMS) customer managed CMK to use for Amazon EBS encryption.
-If KmsKeyId is specified, the encrypted state must be true.
-If the encrypted state is true but you do not specify KmsKeyId, your AWS managed CMK for EBS is used.
-* **SnapshotId**: string: The ID of the snapshot.
-* **VolumeSize**: int: The size of the volume, in GiBs.
-You must specify either a snapshot ID or a volume size.
-If you specify a snapshot, the default is the snapshot size.
-You can specify a volume size that is equal to or larger than the snapshot size.
-* **VolumeType**: string: The volume type.

 ## EbsBlockDevice
 ### Properties